danielhonies/stars/README.md

-# stars, Star and Symbol Rating Control for iOS
+# Stars, fully configurable Rating Control
 Lightweight Rating Control for Stars &amp; Symbols written in Swift 2.0 for iOS With stars you can easily add a Star(or any other Symbol you need) Rating Control to your Project.
 It includes a demo iOS App which shows the different modes and settings.
+Stars is similar to Rating Controls used at Amazon or in the App Store

 What can you do with stars: